mciwing/mciwing.github.io/docs/programming/data/api.md

         </iframe>
     </div>

-???+ question "Rate conversion to EUR"
+???+ question "Rate conversion to :fontawesome-solid-euro-sign:"

     Since the price history is in USD, convert the prices to EUR.
 Conveniently, the API provides an endpoint for current exchange rates.